turbinelabs/developer/reference/configuration.md

 [//]: # ( permissions and limitations under the License.                      )

+[//]: # (Initial Setup of the tbnproxy integration)

+Our public API models your application from the customer's perspective (domains) and infrastructure's perspective (clusters, instances, zones).
+Proxies, shared rules, and routes map requests from one to the other.
+This provides a clear view of the structure of your application, as well as powerful tools for modifying that structure.
+Integrated metrics show you the behavior of the system, providing an at-a-glance view of user experience.
+All changes to system structure are logged, and can be correlated with metrics.

-[//]: # (Initial Setup of the tbnproxy integration) This guide walks you through the initial configuration steps for tbnproxy integration with your microservice scheduler or applications.
+This guide walks you through the initial configuration steps for tbnproxy integration with your microservice scheduler or applications.